timrappold/jekyll-now/_posts/2018-4-18-Getting_started_with_Git_and_Pandas.md

   ​

-You can go ahead and do work in the local clone, write some code, and when you have something working, you use git to
+  You can go ahead and do work in the local clone, write some code, and when you have something working, you use git to `commit` your changes, and then `push` those changes to the remote repo.